tustin2121/James_Somerton_Transcripts/_videos/S-_NcmyntN0.md

 This is no doubt due to the conflation between same-gender attraction and sex itself.
 Which, you wouldn’t know this from looking at the way our culture has this discussion, but they are *absolutely* not the same thing.
 As a gay child, I didn’t want to suddenly put on a full face of makeup and vogue my way into a bathhouse.

 Believe it or not, but psychological development among gay people happens at the same rate as straight people.
 We want to start having sex roughly at the same time <span class="del">that straight people do</span><span class="add">as our straight peers</span>.
 It’s just that given that there are still elements of taboo around gayness, we also reject the taboo stigma of virginity.
-So we’re more likely to start going at it when our straight peers still want to <span class="add">[granny voice]</span> keep their legs closed for Jesus.
+So we’re more likely to start going at it when our straight peers still want to <span class="add"><u>[granny voice]</u></span> keep their legs closed for Jesus.

 </james>
 <from></from>